 Speaking of the mountains, get out of the house and take a winter walk or hike.
 By hiking, I don’t mean scaling the tallest and most ice-covered peak in the area.
-There is plenty of beauty to behold in our very own backyards, especially in the winter time.
+There is plenty of beauty to behold in our very own backyards, especially in the wintertime.
 Pick a park and take a winter walk.
 As you walk, be sure to look for animal tracks in the snow.
-Some common animals that you are likely to see include chickadees, deer and fox.
+Some common animals that you are likely to see include chickadees, deer, and foxes.
 Not sure where to start?
 Visit the AllTrails app to find trails near you.

 Try ice skating

 Puddle Dock Pond in Portsmouth, New Hampshire is located in the heart of the Strawbery Banke Museum.
 The skating rink at the museum offers rentals, snacks, and more at a relatively low cost, and is even free on Saturday mornings and Tuesday evenings.
 Once you are done skating, and your feet need a break, visit the historic buildings that surround the rink or check out a view of the water.
 I can’t think of a better family-friendly night.

 The Ice Castles are an award-winning attraction that can only be found in six states, one of which is New Hampshire.
 You will feel like you are walking straight through the set of “Frozen.”
 Wander through 20 foot high castles made purely of ice that are lit with beautiful rainbow colors.
 People of all ages glide down slides made of ice and climb through ice tunnels.
 Be sure to dress warmly and visit at night to get the best experience.
 You can check out these castles in North Woodstock, NH.